 Complementary and Alternative therapy for menopause

-There are many ways of managing your symptoms and support wellbeing that do not involve adding hormones.
-Few complementary and alternative treatment options have proven evidence of effectiveness, but although many options do not stand up to scrutiny from a robust and evidence-based perspective, there will be individual women who will benefit from some of these treatments.
+Few complementary and alternative treatment options have proven evidence to show how effective they are, and although they do not stand up to scrutiny from a robust and evidence-based perspective, there are individual women who benefit from these treatments.

 Healthy lifestyle choices

-Cognitive behavioural therapy
+Cognitive behavioural therapy (CBT)

 Non-hormonal prescribable medications